Union Creek water treatment project continues

 |0

-This work, Union Creek water treatment project continues [Image 5 of 5], by A1C Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Union Creek water treatment project continues, by A1C Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.